 Eric Poole unfurls his shag carpeted, Match Game-lovin’ 70’s childhood with incredible wit and honesty.
 Light up a Winston, open a Tab and tuck in!

 Oh, I wish Eric Poole had been a Brady, because I would love to have been his mother.
 This story of a young boy in the 70’s who is searching for the ‘magic’ in his life begins as a hilarious read, and ends as a profoundly touching tale of traumas and triumphs.
 I adored it!

 It made me jump up and down and holler ‘Yummy’, like my grandmother Mary Lucille’s red velvet cake!

 An absolute must-read book for the outcast in all of us, WHERE’S MY WAND is hilarious and heartfelt.
 I could not put this book down – it’s a rare treat.

 Eric Poole was born in Cedar Rapids, Iowa, a farming and industrial hamlet best known, in the 1960’s, for its Quaker Oats factory (the entire town smelled like oatmeal).
 There, he excelled in television viewing and falling over the railing of the family’s split level foyer.

 His first book, Where’s My Wand?
-One Boy’s Magical Triumph Over Alienation and Shag Carpeting, was published by Amy Einhorn Books (an imprint of G.P.
-Putnam’s Sons, part of Penguin USA).
-His second book, Excuse Me While I Slip Into Someone More Comfortable will be published Spring, 2018 by Rosetta Books.
+One Boy’s Magical Triumph Over Alienation and Shag Carpeting, was published by Amy Einhorn Books (Penguin Random House).
+His second book, Excuse Me While I Slip Into Someone More Comfortable will be published May 15, 2018 by Rosetta Books (Simon & Schuster).

 He lives with his partner of 15 years in Los Angeles and Palm Springs.